Nasser-ALRuwais/pdp_conference_2023/README.md

  ## FlutterFlow
  - If you want access to edit please share your personal email with me to add you to the project.
- - If you are planning an developing a page please share with the group what page you are planning to work on.
+ - If you are planning on developing a page please share with the group what page you are planning to work on.
  - This is a link where you can only view the project https://app.flutterflow.io/project/p-d-pv1-dqq41s